 Transient accommodations, conveyance and fuel taxes are allocated among various funds and to the counties.

-The transient accommodations tax of 9.25% is levied on the furnishing of a room, apartment, suite or the like customarily occupied by the transient for less than 180 consecutive days for each letting by a hotel, apartment, motel, horizontal property regime or cooperative apartment, rooming house or other place in which lodgings are regularly furnished to transients for consideration.
-Time-share vacation rentals are taxed at 7.25%.
-Of the annual transient accommodations tax revenues, \$1.5 million is distributed to the Turtle Bay conservation easement special fund, \$103 million is distributed to the counties, \$26.5 million is distributed to the convention center enterprise special fund and \$82 million is distributed to the tourism special fund.
-Act 117, SLH 2015, allocates \$3 million to the special land and development fund, effective July 1, 2016.
-Act 233, SLH 2016, extends the allocation of \$103 million to the counties to FY 2017 and \$93 million for each fiscal year thereafter.
+The transient accommodations tax (TAT) of 10.25% is levied on the furnishing of a room, apartment, suite or the like customarily occupied by the transient for less than 180 consecutive days for each letting by a hotel, apartment, motel, horizontal property regime or cooperative apartment, rooming house or other place in which lodgings are regularly furnished to transients for consideration.
+Of the annual TAT revenues, in FY 2022, \$1.5 million was distributed to the Turtle Bay conservation easement special fund, \$3 million was distributed to the special land and development special fund, \$70 million was distributed to the mass transit special fund (MTSF), \$7.7 million was distributed to the tax administration fund, and \$11 million was distributed to the convention center special fund.
+Act 1, SpSLH 2021, allowed the counties to establish their own TAT at a rate not to exceed 3% and provided an appropriation of \$60 million in FY 2022 to the Hawai'i Tourism Authority from federal funds received by the State under the American Rescue Plan Act.
 Any revenue in excess of these allocations is retained by the General Fund.